-Staff have been made aware of some of the key indicators of CSE by training provided by the DSL.
-In addition, the school appreciates that it has a role to play in the prevention of CSE within its Safequarding curriculum eg. Through PSHE lessons on healthy relationships.
+Staff have been made aware of some of the key indicators of CSE by training provided by DSL.
+In addition, the school appreciates that it has a role to play in the prevention of CSE within its Safeguarding curriculum eg. PSHE lessons on healthy relationships.

-If staff do identify children for whom CSE may be a concern they will follow normal safeguarding process and Child Protection procedures.
+If staff do identify children for whom CSE may be a concern they will follow normal safeguarding process and child protection procedures.
 Staff must pass this information to the Designated Safeguarding Lead (DSL) immediately.
 The DSL will then assess the level of concern and consider referring cases where relevant to MAST and the Child Exploitation (CE) Hub.

-The school also appreciates that they have a role to play in sharing intelligence relevant to perpetrators of CSE, and therefore if such information should come to light within school, the DSL will share this appropriately with the police.
+The school also appreciates that we have a role to play in sharing intelligence relevant to perpetrators of CSE, and therefore if such information should come to light within school, the DSL will share this appropriately with the police.